-2.MATERIALS AND METHODS
+2. MATERIALS AND METHODS

 The study was conducted from 16 February to 16 May 2022.
 Green maize was made available from fodder unit of instructional livestock farm of Department of Animal Husbandry and Dairy Science.
-The ingredients for concentrate mixture include groundnut cake, maize crumbles, mineral mixture, salt, fenugreek seed and Soybean straw were purchased from Dapoli market.Twenty Konkan Kanyal kids (3 months old) average body weight were used for 90 days feeding trial.
+The ingredients for concentrate mixture include groundnut cake, maize crumbles, mineral mixture, salt, fenugreek seed and Soybean straw were purchased from Dapoli market.
+Twenty Konkan Kanyal kids (3 months old) average body weight were used for 90 days feeding trial.
 Kids were assigned to Six groups as T0 - (Control) Basal ration (Soybean straw 40 % + Green maize 20 % +concentrate mixture 40 %), T1- Basal ration +0.75 % FS , T2 - Basal ration +1.5 % FS, T3 - Basal ration + 2.25 % FS, T4 - Basal ration + 3 % FS and T5 - Basal ration + 3.75 % FS.
-The chemical composition of experimental diet was analysed as per AOAC (2020).
-Kids were maintained in groups as per treatment.
+The chemical composition of experimental diet was analyzed as per AOAC (2020).
+The kids were grouped and maintained according to their respective treatments..
 Feed was offered daily in the morning and evening hours and recorded manually.
 A digestibilitycum-metabolic trial of 7 days duration was conducted to evaluate the nutritive value and nutrient digestibility of experimental diets.
 Experimental diets fed were the same as those used in the feeding trial.
 After 90 days feeding, five days adaptation period followed by seven days collection period was conducted in the individual kid in metabolic cages with the facilities for quantitative collection of faeces and urine separately.
 The observations were recorded for daily fenugreek seeds intake and weekly body weight.
 All data was collected, compiled and analyzed by Randomized Block Design (Snedecor and Cochran, 1994).

 3.RESULTS AND DISCUSSION